mdn/content/files/en-us/web/css/css_functions/index.md

 ## Easing functions

-The following functions are used as a value in transition and animation properties.
+The following functions are used as a value in transition and animation properties:

 - {{cssxref("easing-function/linear", "linear()")}}
   - : Easing function that interpolates linearly between its points.